wtuemura/mamedoc/source/commandline/commandline-all.rst

 **-[no]ui_active**

-	Habilita a opção para que a interface do usuário se sobreponha a do teclado emulado caso esteja presente.
+	Ativa a opção para que a interface do usuário se sobreponha a do teclado emulado caso esteja presente.

 	O valor predefinido é **Desligado** (**-noui_active**). ::